kalisio/kdk/docs/api/map/map-mixins.md

 ::: danger
 The [style mixin](./mixins.md#map-style) is mandatory when using this mixin.
 If you'd like to support popups/tooltips you should also use the [popup mixin](./mixins.md#map-tooltip) and/or [tooltip mixin](./mixins.md#map-tooltip).
 :::

-If your component has a **onLeafletFeature(feature, layer, options)** method it will be called each time a new GeoJson feature is created.

 ### Clustering